 - a.
-The facility is limited in occupancy to persons 62 years or older, their spouses and their surviving spouses, except for rooming units or dwelling units occupied by resident staff personnel performing duties directly related to the operation of the facility. - b.
+The facility must comply with the Housing for Older Persons Exemptions of the Fair Housing Act (24 C.F.R.
+Sections 100.300 through 100.308). - b.
 In the R-6 and R-10 districts, a congregate care facility is allowed a number of rooming units and dwelling units equal to 2 times the density of the applicable district. - c.
 Each rooming unit or dwelling unit may be occupied by no more than 2 persons not related by blood, marriage or adoption. - d.
 Facilities for resident managers or custodians providing administrative services and medical services for the exclusive use of the residents shall be located on site and open and staffed for at least 4 hours, one day a week. - e.
 The facility must contain indoor shared food preparation service, common dining halls and common recreation rooms, for the exclusive use of all residents and their guests, and these facilities together shall total a minimum of 30 square feet per constructed rooming unit or dwelling unit, as applicable, exclusive of circulation space.
 Common indoor social and related service facilities may also be part of the facility. - f.
 Structures shall demonstrate a comprehensive pedestrian circulation plan, including internal accessible walkways, is submitted and approved with provisions for alternative transportation services for the residents of the facility.
-Alternative transportation services may include, but are not
+Alternative transportation services may include, but are not limited to, regularly scheduled or on-call van services, tram services and full bus service.

-- limited to, regularly scheduled or on-call van services, tram services and full bus service. - g.
+g.
 Outdoor open space or park area must be provided at a minimum rate of the greater of either 10% of the land area of the facility or 218 square feet per rooming unit or dwelling unit, as applicable, excluding private drives and off-street parking areas.
 A majority of the open space or park area must be located no further than 300 feet from the controlled entranceway of the facility.